smoralb/Myresume/README.md

 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

+HEADER
+Photo, name and role
+Animations like some logos around my head

+BODY
+Projects and education

+FOOTER
+Color -> Dark grey with elements in orange (whatsapp bubble custom) Contact info and social media